 Located in Grant County, Seneca Rocks has rock “fins” rising over 300 feet out of a hillside.
 There is also a climbing school that has been in business for 40 years.
 Seneca Rocks are for serious climbers!

-#62 Try a Delicious Pizza and Craft Beer from Pies & Pints
+#62 Eat Pizza and Beer from Pies & Pints

 My favorite pizza ever!
 Pies & Pints lets you order one pie and choose two different combinations.
 The restaurant offers a decent happy hour and has many beers on tap to choose from.
 PBR for $1, sign me up!